 The problem here is that all of those reasons are external.
 Healthy eating can definitely allow your body to find it’s way to a healthy weight.
-But if that’s you’re only goal, you’ll probably go back to your old way of eating once you get there.
-Which means that everything else will likely fall back to how it was, and all that struggle was for naught.
+But if that’s you’re only goal, you’ll likely create some un-enjoyable dietary restrictions to get there.
+And you will probably go back to your old way of eating once you’ve met your goal.

 That’s why diets don’t work.
 They’re meant to be temporary.
 Weight lost, goal achieved, back to the old habits.
 Does this happen to everyone?
-No. But it’s fairly common… and there’s a reason for that.
+Of course note.
+But it’s fairly common… and there’s a reason for that.

 Let’s get down to the best reason to create a healthy diet.
 One that allows you to create everlasting, fulfilling dietary and lifestyle changes.

 What’s that reason?
 Because you love yourself and you want to feed your body with kindness.
 Eating well will definitely help you look and feel your best.
 But when it comes from a place of self love, it’s far more long lasting.

 Related: 8 Ways to Love Yourself Fiercely And Why Your Health Will Totally Thank You

 You know that saying: Eat like you love yourself?
 That’s seriously the best foundation to build in order to create your ultimate, fulfilling and lasting healthy diet and lifestyle.

 A true healthy diet is just about feeling your best.
 It’s simple.
 And there is no added pressure of losing pounds or inches.
 That may happen naturally after a while – but with your new intention, self love, you can breathe, work on letting go of those pressures and just enjoy healthy, delicious food.
 Doesn’t that sound lovely?

 When you create a beautiful, accepting and loving relationship with yourself it’s easier to make lasting, healthy changes.